tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 #### 2.3.3 The Concept of "interpreted as" (normative)

-In the `hasExpectedResponses` of `Specifications` the phrase "interpreted as" SHOULD BE interpreted by Implementers to mean:
+In the `hasExpectedResponse` of a `Specification` the phrase "interpreted as" SHOULD BE interpreted by Implementers to mean:

 1. where Darwin Core (Wieczorek et al. 2012) data are serialized as strings, but the Test refers to data as numeric or other non-string data type, can the string value be cast into the target data type in the language of implementation (e.g., "1" as the integer 1), **or**
 2. matching a representation of a value unambiguously onto a controlled vocabulary (e.g., ‘WGS84’ to ’EPSG:4326’), **or**